ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 collude and break soundness.
 Is this a contingency we need to address?
 There are techniques in [BBC+19] that account for this; we need to figure out if they're practical.]]

+### Future work and possible extensions

+In this section we discuss attacks that are not considered in the above threat model, and suggest mitigations that could be incorporated into implementations of this protocol or future revisions of this specfication.

+#### Client authentication

+Attackers can impersonate Prio clients and submit large amounts of valid but false data in order to spoil aggregations.
+Deployments could require that clients present a trusted identity before they may contribute data.
+For example, by requiring data submissions to be signed with a key trusted by aggregators.
+A variety of techniques providing different degrees of assurance could be employed to establish trust in clients, ranging from whitebox cryptography to public key infrastructures.
+However some deployments may opt to accept the risk of false data to avoid having to figure out how to distribute trusted identities to clients.

+#### Client attestation

+In the current threat model, servers participating in the protocol have no insight into the activities of clients except that they have uploaded data into a Prio aggregation, meaning that clients could covertly leak a user's data into some other channel which compromises privacy and anonymity.
+If we introduce the notion of a trusted computing base which can attest to the properties or activities of a client, then users and aggregators can be assured that their private data only goes into Prio.
+For instance, clients could use the trusted computing base to attest to software measurements over reproducible builds, or a trusted operating system could attest to the client's network activity, allowing external observers to be confident that no data is being exfiltrated.

+#### Trusted anonymizing and authenticating proxy

+While the data shares transmitted by clients to aggregators reveal nothing about the original data, the aggregator can still learn a lot from received messages (for instance, source IP or HTTP user agent), which weakens anonymity.
+This is worse if client authentication used, since incoming messages would be bound to a cryptographic identity.
+Deployments could include a trusted anonymizing proxy, which would be responsible for receiving data shares from clients, stripping any identifying information from them (including client authentication) and forwarding them to aggregators.
+There should still be a confidential and authenticated channel from the client to the aggregator to ensure that no actor besides the aggregator may decrypt the data shares.

 ## System requirements